-ALDANA, CHRISTOPHE ER
+ALDANA, CHRISTOPHER

 From: Sent: To: Subject: Isabella Mourani <isabellamourani@gmail.com> Tuesday, December 5, 2023 11:23 AM ALDANA, CHRISTOPHER; PC Public Comments Raising Cane's, 1595 West Newport Boulevard, MCUP Application</isabellamourani@gmail.com>

-Dear Chairman Ereth and l Planning Commission
+Dear Chairman Ereth and Plan nning Commission

 Cane's.
-The proposed site the area, being both aesthe restaurants like this are gre resident, please let this letter serve as my support for the proposed Raising (former Von Hemert Furniture) redevelopment will bring a much-needed upgrade to etically pleasing and revitalizing a now vacant complex.
-As a young professional, eat, they serve a tasty meal and it is affordable, convenient, and fast!
-I encourage you and their new proposed location!
+The proposed site (for the area, being both aesthetica ident, please let this letter serve as my support for the proposed Raising rmer Von Hemert Furniture) redevelopment will bring a much-needed upgrade to lly pleasing and revitalizing a now vacant complex.
+As a young professional, they serve a tasty meal and it is affordable, convenient, and fast!
+I encourage you their new proposed location!

-Thank you for your consid leration.
+Thank you for your considerat rion.

 Sincerely,

 Isabella Mourani

-2833 Club House Rd Costa Mesa, CA 92626
+2833 Club House Rd

+Costa Mesa, CA 92626

-riginated from outside of the organization.
-Do not click links or open attachments ender and know the content is safe.
-Report any suspicious activities to the Department.
+CALIFION, This are the control of th noted from outside of the examination.
+Do not alighting an energy that

 From: Sent: To: Subject: Mike Brazil <mbrazil140@gmail.com> Tuesday, December 5, 2023 10:20 AM ALDANA, CHRISTOPHER; PC Public Comments Raising Cane's, 1595 West Newport Boulevard, MCUP Application</mbrazil140@gmail.com>

 Chairman Ereth and Planning Commission:

 day when I interact with other would be great - and save me affordable.
 And I don't want to almost exclusively remote, running out to grab lunch has become the part of my people face-to-face.
-Having an option like Raising Cane's on Newport Blvd. the extra miles of heading to the one on Harbor.
-Their food is delicious, fast, and believe out their great crew - always friendly and smiling.
-Currently this site is time - I hope you support the proposed use and approve the project before you.
+Having an option like Raising Cane's on Newport Blvd.
+The extra miles of heading to the one on Harbor.
+Their food is delicious, fast, and a leave out their great crew - always friendly and smiling.
+Currently this site is ime - I hope you support the proposed use and approve the project before you.

 Thank you for your time.

 Sincerely,

 Mike Brazil

 432 Enclave Cir, Costa Mesa, CA 92626

 ated from outside of the organization.
 Do not click links or open attachments or and know the content is safe.
 Report any suspicious activities to the rtment.

-COSTA MESA
+COLLA ESTABLISHED COSTA MESA